California Senate Bill 53

 22757.13.

-(a) The Attorney General shall establish a mechanism to be used by a large developer or a member of the public to report a critical safety incident that includes all of the following:
+(a) The Office of Emergency Services shall establish a mechanism to be used by a frontier developer or a member of the public to report a critical safety incident that includes all of the following:

 (1) The date of the critical safety incident.